wsrpc/wsrpc-aiohttp/README.rst

 * Thread-based websocket handler for writing fully-synchronous code (for synchronous database drivers etc.)
 * Protected server-side methods (starts with underline never will be call from clients-side directly)
 * Asynchronous connection protocol.
 Server or client can call multiple methods with unpredictable ordering of answers.
+* If `ujson`_ is installed messages will be serialize/deserialize with it.

 Installation